chrseidel/openai-secretary/README.md

 ## Processing pipeline
 1. **Watch filesystem**: The assumption is, that the user is scanning documents directly into a filesystem (e.g. via an FTP server or SMB share).
 Any file that is added into this targeted directory is being processed.
-2. **OCR** Optical Character Recognition is applied to the files to generate PDFs that are processable by the openai assistant.
+2. **OCR**: Optical Character Recognition (using [tesseract.js](https://tesseract.projectnaptha.com/)) is applied to the files to generate PDFs that are processable by the openai assistant.
 3. **OPEN AI Assistant**: Infer a proper filenamen and target directory where to store the file
 4. **Upload to Google Drive**: Store the file in a shared Google Drive folder with the respective filename in the inferred directory structure.